Table of Contents

 Note

-• Currently, Swarming is limited to basic elements.
+• Currently, Swarming is limited to basic elements and parent DVE and Virtual Function elements.
 Support for other types of elements will be added in future versions.

 • Prerequisite checks are in place to prevent the enabling of the Swarming feature when non-supported objects are present.
 Where possible, you will also be prevented from configuring or creating these on a Swarming-enabled system.